gprMax/gprMax/docs/source/input_hash_cmds.rst

 For example to save a snapshot of the electromagnetic fields in the model at a simulated time of 3 nanoseconds use: ``#snapshot: 0 0 0 1 1 1 0.1 0.1 0.1 3e-9 snap1``

 .. tip::
-    A series of snapshots can be more easily defined using a loop and our :ref:`Python API <input_api>`, see :ref:`outputs-snaps`.
+    A series of snapshots can be more easily defined using a loop and our :ref:`Python API <input-api>`, see :ref:`outputs-snaps`.

 PML commands